 This course introduces the methods, basic techniques, and theory of archaeology and excavation.
 It uses examples of both past and present archaeological research done in the Old and New Worlds to illustrate the topics under discussion.

-Find a full list of courses in our Academic Calendar — Art History.
+Find a full list of courses in our Academic Calendar — Museum and Curatorial Studies.